 Variation in the net budget at the earth’s surface

-- Although the earth as a whole maintains a balance between the insolation and the terrestrial radiation, this is not true what we observe at different latitudes.
+- Although the earth as a whole maintains a balance between the insolation and the terrestrial radiation, this is not what we observe at different latitudes.

 - As we have discussed earlier, there are variations in the amount of insolation received at different latitudes.